minyeolee/php-analyser-test/README.md

 ## About

-A simple app that runs several PHP analysers on a PHP projects codebase.
+A simple docker app that runs several PHP analysers on a PHP projects codebase.

 ## Requirements